Meet the cast of Netflix’s Sex Education season two

 Jon Corridor/Netflix

 Who’s Maeve?
-Dangerous woman Maeve is one thing of a social outcast at Moordale, and initially has little to do with any of her classmates.
-Nevertheless, because the sequence progresses she joins forces with Otis to create the intercourse clinic and in addition begins a relationship with head boy Jackson.
+Unhealthy woman Maeve is one thing of a social outcast at Moordale, and initially has little to do with any of her classmates.
+Nevertheless, because the collection progresses she joins forces with Otis to create the intercourse clinic and in addition begins a relationship with head boy Jackson.

-She lives along with her brother in a caravan park, whereas this season we see her conflict along with her estranged mom and try and work via her emotions for Otis.
+She lives along with her brother in a caravan park, whereas this season we see her conflict along with her estranged mom and try to work via her emotions for Otis.

 What else has Emma Mackey been in?
-Previous to touchdown the function of Maeve, Mackey had no main tv expertise, however after her break-out function huge issues needs to be anticipated – and he or she is ready to star in Kenneth Branagh’s subsequent Agatha Christie adaptation Dying on the Nile, the place she is going to seem alongside large names resembling Annette Benning, Gal Gadot and Armie Hammer.
+Previous to touchdown the position of Maeve, Mackey had no main tv expertise, however after her break-out position large issues must be anticipated – and she or he is about to star in Kenneth Branagh’s subsequent Agatha Christie adaptation Dying on the Nile, the place she’s going to seem alongside large names comparable to Annette Benning, Gal Gadot and Armie Hammer.

 Connor Swindells performs Adam Groff

 Who’s Adam?
-Adam is the son of Moordale’s headmaster Mr Groff, and is one thing of a college bully – with Eric being a selected goal.
-In the direction of the top of season one we uncover that he has been repressing his homosexuality, whereas in a separate incident he has kicked out of the varsity and despatched away to army college, the place we discover him in the beginning of season two.
+Adam is the son of Moordale’s headmaster Mr Groff, and is one thing of a college bully – with Eric being a specific goal.
+In direction of the top of season one we uncover that he has been repressing his homosexuality, whereas in a separate incident he has kicked out of the college and despatched away to navy faculty, the place we discover him at first of season two.

 What else has Connor Swindells been in?
-Intercourse Schooling is Swindells’ greatest function up to now, however up to now he has appeared in a single episode every of iTV Encore sequence Harlots, and Sky sequence Jamestown along with a task within the Gerard Butler movie The Vanishing.
-He could have a task within the upcoming adaptation of Emma.
+Intercourse Training is Swindells’ largest position up to now, however prior to now he has appeared in a single episode every of iTV Encore collection Harlots, and Sky collection Jamestown along with a job within the Gerard Butler movie The Vanishing.
+He could have a job within the upcoming adaptation of Emma.

 Kedar Williams-Stirling performs Jackson Marchetti

 Who’s Jackson?
-Jackson is among the hottest pupils at Moordale – the varsity’s head boy and swimming champion.
-Throughout sequence one he enlists the assistance of Otis in an try to start a relationship with Maeve, and is initially profitable, although the 2 have break up by the top of season one.
+Jackson is likely one of the hottest pupils at Moordale – the college’s head boy and swimming champion.
+Throughout collection one he enlists the assistance of Otis in an try to start a relationship with Maeve, and is initially profitable, although the 2 have cut up by the top of season one.

 What else has Kedar Williams-Stirling been in?
-Williams-Stirling has been performing because the age of 13, firs showing in an episode of The Invoice.
-His different credit embody the movies, Shank and Montana, and the CBBC present Wolfblood, during which he had a lead function.
+Williams-Stirling has been performing for the reason that age of 13, firs showing in an episode of The Invoice.
+His different credit embody the movies, Shank and Montana, and the CBBC present Wolfblood, wherein he had a lead position.

 Aimee Lou Wooden performs Aimee Gibbs

 Who’s Aimee?
-Aimee is among the fashionable ladies at Moordale who strikes up a friendship with Maeve.
-Because of her rich background and enormous home, she is commonly the host of events for her classmates.
+Aimee is likely one of the widespread ladies at Moordale who strikes up a friendship with Maeve.
+As a consequence of her rich background and enormous home, she is commonly the host of events for her classmates.

 What else has Aimee Lou Woods been in?
-Whereas Intercourse Schooling is presently Wooden’s solely main on-screen performing credit score, she is ready to seem alongside Claire Foy and Benedict Cumberbatch within the upcoming biopic Louis Wain, directed by Giri/Haji star Will Sharpe.
-He has additionally appeared in an episode of Dying in Paradise and Shakespeare themed drama sequence Will.
+Whereas Intercourse Training is presently Wooden’s solely main on-screen performing credit score, she is about to seem alongside Claire Foy and Benedict Cumberbatch within the upcoming biopic Louis Wain, directed by Giri/Haji star Will Sharpe.
+He has additionally appeared in an episode of Dying in Paradise and Shakespeare themed drama collection Will.

 Tanya Reynolds performs Lily Iglehart